colbsa/UnamiLodge.org/about-calendar.md

   </table>
 </div>

-Unami Lodge is working on some change's to the long range calendar.
+Unami Lodge is working on some changes to the long range calendar.
 Please check back again for updates to the 2023-2025 Lodge years.